Arriving in the UK

 Train

-The University has its own train station, simply called 'University' (UNI).
+The University of Birmingham has its own train station, simply called 'University' (UNI).
 There are also stations in Selly Oak (SLY) and at Five Ways (FWY) which are near to some student accommodations.
 Trains run through these stations up to every 10 minutes during the week, and regularly at weekends.
 You can plan rail journeys and check times and ticket prices in advance using National Rail Enquiries

 Coach